KevinKra/My_notes/DS_ALGs/Foundation/README.md

 - What purpose do Access Modifiers serve?
 - What are the three Access Modifiers in Ruby?
 - What access type are data members and methods?
+- What is the difference between public and private methods?
+- What is the (subtle) difference between a private and a protected method?
+- Does inheritance play a role in access modifiers in Ruby?
+- How do you create private methods?
+- How do you create protected methods?
+- What is a derived class, what is a base class?
+- What are descendants and ancestors.
+- If you created a class variable on a base class that tracked the total instances, how could it be accessed via the base class `Animal.total_count` / derived class `Dog.total_count`?

 ### Resources: